Practice of Medicine

 With divorced individuals, the default is joint legal custody.
 In joint legal custody situations, both parents retain the authority to consent to medical decisions on behalf of the minor patients.
-However, unlike married parents, the consent of both parents will need to be obtained before a practice may proceed with a treatment plan for a minor patient.
+However, unlike married parents, the consent of both parents is necessary before a practice may proceed with a treatment plan for a minor patient.
 If the parental authority has been restricted or revoked by legal documents, such as a sole legal custody arrangement, the parents should provide the documentation to the practice.
-Arrangements, such as sole legal custody, require only the consent of the divorced parent with sole legal custody before a proposed treatment plan may be initiated.
+Arrangements such as sole legal custody require only the consent of the divorced parent with sole legal custody before a proposed treatment plan may be initiated.

-Step 3: Determine who may have access to medical records and other administrative information of the minor patient.
+Step 3: Determine who may access medical records and other administrative information of the minor patient.